 Key Takeaways

-• A DBA license allows businesses to legally operate under a different name than their registered legal entity.
+• A DBA license lets a business legally operate under a name different from its legal entity name.

 DBA company documents allow a business owner to create a business using a fictitious name, whether that business is a sole proprietorship, limited liability company (LLC), or a corporation.
 The documents are especially useful when it comes time to set up bank accounts in the name of the fictitious business or enter into legal agreements and contracts with other businesses.